Obtaining the Chartered Financial Analyst (CFA) designation is no small feat…

 If you’re going to take the exams, start studying sooner than later.
 Start chipping away at a few pages each day.

 Working through 10 new pages some days took over an hour.
 Some of the material is dense.

 It’s hard to stay motivated so I also recommend finding a study group or partner.
 I found a friend at Morgan Stanley to study with on level two.
-We both passed and are now working on level three together.
+We both passed and ended up studying for level three together.

 Final CFA Notes

 A few online articles rank the CFA exam as one of the top 10 hardest in the world.

 That’s a bit steep in my mind… but it’s no walk in the park either.
 The exam requires relentless dedication and persistence to pass.

 If you’re interested in learning more, comment below.